Augustus Hawkins: Early and personal life

 Hawkins was born in Shreveport, Louisiana, the youngest of five children, to Nyanza Hawkins and Hattie Freeman.
 In 1918, the family moved to Los Angeles.
 Hawkins graduated from Jefferson High School in 1926, and received a bachelor's degree in economics from the University of California, Los Angeles in 1931.
 After graduation, he planned to study civil engineering, but the financial constraints of the Great Depression made this impossible.
 This contributed towards his interest in politics, and his lifelong devotion to education.
-After graduating, Hawkins operated a real estate company with his brother and studied government.
+After graduating, Hawkins operated a real-estate company with his brother and studied government.
 While serving in the California State Assembly, Hawkins married Pegga Adeline Smith on August 28, 1945.
 Smith died in 1966, and Hawkins later married Elsie Taylor in 1977.
-After retiring from Congress, he stayed in the Washington area because his wife preferred it, living there until his death, two months after hers.
+After retiring from Congress, he stayed in the Washington area because his wife preferred it, living there until his death, which came two months after hers.

-An African American of mixed-race ancestry, Hawkins was very fair-skinned and reportedly resembled his English grandfather.
-Throughout his life, he was often assumed to be of solely white ancestry, though he refused to pass as white.
+An African American of mixed-race ancestry, Hawkins was very light-skinned and reportedly resembled his English grandfather.
+Throughout his life, he was often assumed to be of solely white ancestry, although he refused to pass as white.